Accelerating Mobile Language Model via Speculative Decoding and NPU-Coordinated Execution: Evaluation

 \subsection{Overall Performance}

-\textbf{Per-Token Latency.} \textbf{\systemname is faster and achieves improvements ranging 1.06--3.81×}, as shown in Figure~\ref{fig_speed_all}.
+\textbf{Per-Token Latency.} \textbf{\systemname~is faster and achieves improvements ranging 1.06--3.81×}, as shown in Figure~\ref{fig:speed_all}.

-$\bullet$ \textit{Compared to baselines without SD (NPU vanilla and CPU vanilla)}, \systemname~consistently reduces per-token latency by 1.14--3.81× and 1.06--1.78×.
+$\bullet$ \textit{Compared to baselines without SD (mllm(NPU) and mllm(CPU))}, \systemname~consistently reduces per-token latency by 1.14--3.81× and 1.06--1.78×.
 These performance gains stem from both the NPU-optimized SD method and the specialized compute graphs.
-Larger improvements are observed on small-to-medium models (e.g., Qwen2.5 0.5B and 1.5B) as their inference is memory-bound which is preferred by SD.
+Larger improvements are observed on small-to-medium models (e.g., Qwen2.5 0.5B and 1.5B) as their inference is less compute-intensive.
 Comparing different datasets, we find that tasks with higher context similarity such as \textit{summary}, exhibit higher speed gains (1.41--3.80×, 1.24--1.61×) since SD is more effective.

-$\bullet$ \textit{Compared to baselines with SD,} \systemname~consistently improves by 1.11--2.53× than SAM, 1.09--1.80× than EAGLE.
-This arises because SAM ignores the ineffectiveness of computing short drafts on NPUs while EAGLE suffers from the latency of running another parametric model.
-Improvements of applying SD on CPU vanilla are moderate (0.92--1.13× for SAM, 0.56--1.18× for EAGLE), as LLM inference on mobile CPU is compute-bound due to the limited CPU capacity.
+$\bullet$ \textit{Compared to baselines with SD,} \systemname~consistently improves by 1.11--2.53× than NG+, 1.09--1.80× than SpecInfer.
+This arises because NG+ ignores the inefficiency of computing short drafts on NPUs while SpecInfer suffers from the latency of running another parametric model.
+Improvements of applying SD on CPU are moderate (0.92--1.13× for NG+, 0.56--1.18× for SpecInfer), as LLM inference on mobile CPU is compute-bound due to the limited CPU capacity.